 - 2 cups self-rising flour (see notes for all-purpose flour)

-- 1 ½ cups heavy cream (don't substitute milk, heavy cream is a must!)
+- 1 ½ cups heavy cream (don't substitute milk or half and half, heavy cream is a must!)

 - ½ teaspoon sea salt